Connect with others who understand.

 Ocrelizumab

-Ocrelizumab, branded as Ocrevus, is given every six months.
+Ocrelizumab, branded as Ocrevus, is usually given every six months.
 It was the first medication approved to treat PPMS as well as relapsing forms of MS.

 Side effects of ocrelizumab can include: